MaybeThisIsRu/smix-eleventy-starter/README.md

 * Feed per tag (this could easily go into 10s or 100s, but you know, choice is important!)
 * Scheduled blog posts.
-* Image pipeline.
-* Move PostCSS to its own npm script.
 * Re-do development and production docs as needed.